This page centralizes Npgsql's compatibility status with PostgreSQL and other components, and documents some important gotchas.

 .NET Framework/.NET Core/mono

-Npgsql currently targets .NET Framework 4.6.1, as well as the .NET Standard 2.0 which allows it to run on .NET Core.
+Npgsql 4.* targets .NET Framework 4.6.1, as well as .NET Standard 2.0 which allows it to run on .NET Core.
 It is also tested and runs well on mono.

 Amazon Redshift is a cloud-based data warehouse originally based on PostgreSQL 8.0.2.
 In addition, due to its nature some features have been removed and others changed in ways that make them incompatible with PostgreSQL.
 We try to support Redshift as much as we can, please let us know about issues you run across.